-Concerned about the stigma and secrecy surrounding mental health issues and their impact on people affected, these inspirational teenagers embarked on a journey to deliver a strong message: there is no shame in talking about mental health.
+Concerned about the stigma and secrecy surrounding mental health issues and their impact on people affected, these inspirational teenagers embarked on a journey to deliver a strong and brave message: “There is no shame in talking about mental health.”

 We wanted to be a beacon of light for our family and friends who are in a dark place.